Residential vs. Commercial Electricity Rates

 Understanding Commercial Electricity Rates

-Commercial electricity plans, on the other hand, are designed with businesses and industries in mind.
+Commercial electricity plans are designed with businesses and industries in mind.
 They're special plans, usually tailored to each individual business, store, factory, warehouse or shopping center.

 These commercial rates are much lower, found between 6 and 9 cents per kWh.
 But again, this figure varies depending on the location of the business and its consumption.